 Rising Suicide Rates and Needed Mental Health Interventions

-Safely guiding those battling mental illness and/or addiction to treatment.
+Safely guide those battling mental illness and/or addiction to treatment.

 Posted Jun 04, 2018

-Kate Spade and Anthony Bourdain’s tragic suicides – plus the news of climbing suicide rates nationwide – have spurred an important public debate about how to ensure those suffering from serious mental health conditions, from chronic depression to bi-polar disorder, receive the help and support they critically need.
+Kate Spade and Anthony Bourdain’s tragic suicides — plus the news of climbing suicide rates nationwide — have spurred an important public debate about how to ensure that those suffering from serious mental health conditions, from chronic depression to bipolar disorder, receive the help and support they critically need.

 Effective mental health interventions, carefully staged and tightly scripted by expert professionals, are one of the most important means of guiding such individuals to treatment.

-That said, interventions – go-to plot devices in innumerable books, movies and other media – have become exceedingly familiar concepts many individuals and families now attempt to undertake with minimal professional support.
-It’s no wonder.
-The public has seen them depicted time and time again: an individual, usually in denial about drug and/or alcohol problems, returns home to unexpectedly find family and friends seated in their living room, waiting to take turns expressing their love and concern, in addition to airing grievances about all the ways the individual has hurt or disappointed them.
+That said, interventions — go-to plot devices in innumerable books, movies, and other media — have become exceedingly familiar concepts which many individuals and families attempt to undertake with minimal professional support.
+It’s no wonder: The public has seen them depicted time and time again — an individual, usually in denial about drug and/or alcohol problems, returns home to unexpectedly find family and friends seated in their living room, waiting to take turns expressing their love and concern in addition to airing grievances about all the ways the individual has hurt or disappointed them.
 The person being confronted initially capitulates and concedes to therapy or, just as often, storms out.

 Unsurprisingly, this fictional scenario does not accurately represent an effective intervention or even capture the full scope of how interventions can be utilized to help those with serious mental health issues.

-As one might expect, individuals thus afflicted can be secretive, isolative and unpredictable, even toward those who love them and are doing everything in their power to keep them safe and well.
-They are likely to be defensive, resistant and even hostile to suggestions of treatment, otherwise an intervention would hardly be necessary.
-For those with mental illness, this can be exacerbated by paranoia, delusions, depression, mania and/or other psychotic symptoms.
+As one might expect, afflicted individuals can be secretive, isolative, and unpredictable, even toward those who love them and are doing everything in their power to keep them safe and well.
+They are likely to be defensive, resistant, and even hostile to suggestions of treatment; otherwise an intervention would hardly be necessary.
+For those with mental illness, this can be exacerbated by paranoia, delusions, depression, mania, and/or other psychotic symptoms.

-In advance of the intervention itself, it’s important to meet with this full team to verify logistical information; confirm what participants will say and when; and even review such details as how an individual might look to flee using backdoors, fire escapes, windows, etc.
+In advance of the intervention itself, it’s important to meet with this full team to verify logistical information; confirm what participants will say and when; and even review such details as how an individual might try to flee using back doors, fire escapes, windows, etc.